airbusgeo/playground-docs/docs/web/project.md

 This section enables you to :

+- See the [taxonomy](interface.md "Definition") associated to the project
 - See the description of your project
 - Modify the description of your project
 - Download a csv file about the statistics of your project